Estate Planning For Blended Families

 - Asset protection, especially when it comes to ex-spouses

 - Disputes and legal challenges over a previous estate plan

 The good news is that many of these challenges and concerns can be addressed before they turn into potential problems.

 Helping You Plan For Your Family’s Future

 Whether a remarriage has turned you into a stepparent or if you simply wish to leave your assets to a person who is not a blood relative, we can help.
 If you have created an estate plan in the past, we can help you update your plan to reflect your current wishes and the needs of your family.
 If you have not set up an estate plan, it is never too early nor too late to start.
-Our lawyer will work closely with you to ensure that your desires are heard and your goals are met.
+Our lawyers will work closely with you to ensure that your desires are heard and your goals are met.
 We can also help you if you wish to change the beneficiaries of any insurance policies or retirement plans.

-Contact Colorado Attorney Karen L. Brady For An Initial Consultation
+Contact Colorado Attorneys For An Initial Consultation

 From our Arvada law offices, we provide skilled legal representation for individuals and couples throughout the greater Denver area.
 Contact us online or call 888-806-7304 for an initial consultation to discuss your needs.